okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/archive-myaccount/index.md

 # MyAccount API v1 (Deprecated)

 > **Note:** This version of the MyAccount API is deprecated.
-It uses a namespace (`/api/v1/`) that isn't supported.
-For the latest version of the MyAccount API, see the [reference documentation](/docs/reference/api/myaccount/).
+For the latest version of the API, see the [reference documentation](/docs/reference/api/myaccount/).

 <ApiLifecycle access="deprecated" />